 Teaching British Values

 At Manorfield C of E Primary School we teach a values education based on Christian Values, all of which are linked to those listed above.
 We value the backgrounds of all our pupils and families and we undertake a variety of events and lessons to celebrate these.
 We have found this approach to be enriching for everyone as it teaches tolerance and respect for the differences in our community and the wider world.
 Underpinning all this, are a range of curriculum topics which have strong links to the British Empire.
-In following the new RE curriculum all pupils will learn in detail about key faiths and through this learning they will be taught to show respect for those faiths.
-Through History pupils are taught about significant periods in British History and are encouraged to identify these in chronological order.
+In the RE curriculum all pupils learn about key faiths and through this learning they are taught to show respect for those faiths.
+Through History pupils are taught about significant periods in British History and monarchy.

-In KS1, there is a strong focus on the work of famous British figures both past and present; these include Florence Nightingale, Guy Fawkes and Queen Victoria.
-The children really enjoy learning about people from the past and in particular those who have had an impact on the modern world and our community.
+In KS1, there is a strong focus on the work of famous British figures both past and present; these include Florence Nightingale, Queen Victoria and the Royal Family.
+The children really enjoy learning about people from the past and in particular those who have had an impact on the modern world.

-In Year 6 pupils learn about World War One and the impact that it had on the British Empire and thus on British society today.
-As part of the biography writing unit in Year 6 pupils study the family tree of the Royal family.
-Year 5 learn about the Anglo-Saxons and how they influence the Britain we live in today; from the names of Britains towns and cities to the cultures and religious beliefs many people have.
+In Year 6 pupils learn about World War 2 and the impact that it had on the British Empire and thus on British society today.
+Year 5 learn more about migration and how this influenced the Britain we live in today.